kamu-data/kamu-docs/examples/covid19.md

 ## Summary

-This example currently exists as part of the [self-serve demo](/demo).
+This example currently exists as part of the [online tutorial](/start/tutorial).

 While we're working on the text version try the demo and watch Kamu 101 playlist: